41 Baby Led Weaning Recipes for 10 Months

 And while the stress of introducing solids has likely decreased by this point, it’s still important to continue to serve new foods (like introducing peanut butter early if you haven’t done so yet)!

-Baby led weaning at 10 months is really fun.
+Baby led weaning at 10 months is really fun and entertaining.

 Babies have come a long way since starting around the 6 month mark, and show so much more independence and preference to food.